camauser/edus2j/README.md

 After you've added some scans, close the Settings window, and try scanning an RFID tag that you set up a scan for.
 The corresponding video should start playing in the main window.

 # FAQ
 As of now, there are no frequently asked questions.
-However, if you have a question regarding edus2j, please contact me and I'll do my best to answer your question.
+However, if you have a question regarding edus2j, please contact me using [this form] (http://camauser.ca/contact.php) and I'll do my best to answer your question.

 # Known Bugs
 As of right now, there are no currently known bugs or issues with edus2j.
-However, if you run into what you suspect is a bug, please contact me the following information:
+However, if you run into what you suspect is a bug, please open a new issue on this repository with the following information:

 - The bug itself (what isn't working correctly?)
 - Steps taken leading up to the bug